Regulations covering minimum wages and statutory pay apply to almost every business.

 - The reference period is the worker’s actual pay period, up to a maximum of a month.

-- Premium payments (eg overtime at time-and-a-half) cannot be included when calculating whether the worker has been paid the minimum wage.
-Only the standard hourly rate portion of the overtime payment can be counted.
+- Premium payments (eg overtime at time-and-a-half) cannot be included when calculating the minimum wage.
+Only the standard hourly rate can be counted.

 1.3 Hours worked will depend on the type of work the worker does.